jennschiffer/SimpleSlides-on-WordPress/README.md

 ### Creating Slides
 1. Create new post
 2. Title and Excerpt-meta-box content will show on home page.
 3. In post content, wrap your individual slide content with `<div>` and `</div>` tags, which will automagically be turned into slides.
+Just the top-level div tags will be slides - you can have divs nested within them which won't become slides.

 ### Custom Settings Meta Box
 * **Custom CSS** - enter straight-up CSS for your slide deck's custom style -- ex. `body { font-family: monospace; }`